maccettura/maccettura.github.io/about.md

 My name is Michelangelo, and I'm a .NET developer.

-The year was 2011 when the curiosity finally struck me, years of tinkering, troubleshooting and knowing what a `<b>` tag was (thanks MySpace!)
-I decided I wanted more.
+The year was 2011 when the curiosity finally struck me, years of tinkering, troubleshooting and knowing what a `<b>` tag was (thanks MySpace) I decided I wanted more.
 I was certainly aware that being a "computer programmer" was a thing but I had no idea how to get started.
-With no frame of reference or guidance, I just googled "how to write software".
+With no frame of reference or guidance I just googled "how to write software".

 After countless late nights following various tutorials, I finally had something to show for my efforts.
 I called it <a target="_blank" href="https://github.com/maccettura/Multiply/blob/master/Multiply/Source.cpp">MULTIPLY</a>.
 It was a small game that generated 10 multiplication problems and quizzed the user.
-It even had an ASCII multiplication table!
+It even had an ASCII multiplication table.

 Very soon after that first console application, I had the good fortune of finding work with a local company that did a mix of general IT, tech troubleshooting and .NET development.
 The owner helped jump start my career, he taught me years worth of knowledge and experience in a short amount of time.
 This is when I fell in love with the .NET Framework.
 The years spent since then have all been dedicated to learning all I could about writing clean, efficient and scalable enterprise software with .NET.